Shantae (video game)

-Shantae is a platform video game developed by WayForward and published by Capcom for the Game Boy Color in 2002.
-It is the first title in the Shantae series.
-The game follows the adventures of the eponymous half-genie Shantae, who must travel across Sequin Land, the setting of the series, to foil the domination plans of the evil lady pirate Risky Boots.
-During her quest, she learns various dances and acquires items which make her progressively stronger as well as unlocking new abilities and locations, leading her to ultimately face off against Risky in her hideout.
+Shantae is a 2002 platform video game developed by WayForward and originally published by Capcom for the Game Boy Color.
+The video game follows the adventures of the titular half-genie Shantae as she travels across Sequin Land to thwart the domination plans of the evil lady pirate Risky Boots.
+During her quest, she learns various dances and acquires items which make her progressively stronger as well as unlocking new abilities and locations, culminating in a final showdown with Risky at her hideout.

-The game became obscure due to its release coming a year after that of the Game Boy Advance.
-However, it received favorable reviews and has garnered recognition since its release, being included on multiple lists of best games on the platform, and being called a "cult classic" by some reviewers.
-It was re-released via the Nintendo 3DS Virtual Console in 2013, marking the first time the game was made available in Europe.
-A port for Nintendo Switch was released on April 22, 2021, with a later port for PlayStation 4 and PlayStation 5 also planned for release.
+Upon its release, Shantae received favorable reviews but struggled to find an audience due to its launch a year after the Game Boy Color was succeeded by the Game Boy Advance.
+Despite this, it has since been recognized as a "cult classic" and is frequently included in lists of the best Game Boy Color games.
+The game later spawned a successful series of sequels.
+Shantae was re-released for the Nintendo 3DS in 2013 via the Virtual Console emulator, marking its debut in Europe.
+The original version was re-released for the Nintendo Switch in April 2021, with PlayStation 4 and PlayStation 5 versions released in June 2023.

 Gameplay

-Shantae is a platform-adventure game, in which players play as the eponymous Shantae, a half-genie who must travel across various areas in order to stop the evil lady pirate Risky Boots.
+Shantae is a platform-adventure game, in which players play as the titular Shantae, a half-genie who must travel across various areas in order to stop the evil lady pirate Risky Boots.
 Shantae's default attack involves using her hair like a whip.
 Shantae can also use gems obtained from defeated enemies to purchase items, such as life-restoring potions and damaging items with various uses, as well as learn upgraded combat moves.
 The game features five towns, with various areas filled with enemies and obstacles in between them.
 In order to progress through the game, Shantae must seek out various characters who will open up dungeons, with each dungeon containing a guardian genie that will teach Shantae a new dance.
 By using these dances, Shantae can transform herself into different animals, including a monkey that can climb on walls, an elephant that can smash objects such as boulders and tree stumps, a spider that can climb across webbing in the background, and a harpy that can fly in mid-air.
 Shantae must use these abilities to reach new areas or find hidden items.

 The game features a day and night cycle, with enemies becoming stronger during the night.
 During nighttime, players can collect hidden fireflies, with a reward available for collecting them all.
 Other collectible creatures include Warp Squids, which are squid-shaped items hidden within dungeons, and which can be given to larger mother squids in each town in exchange for the ability to instantly warp there.
 Finally, heart vessels can be obtained to increase Shantae's maximum health.
 The game also features various minigames, such as dancing or gambling, in order to earn additional gems.